-Hallman, H. L., & Kindelsperger, A. (in press).
+Hallman, H. L., & Kindelsperger, A. (2019).
 Reconceptualizing Curriculum, Literacy, and Learning for School-Age Mothers, New York: Routledge.

 Pasternak, D. L., Caughlan, S. Hallman, H. L., Renzi, L. & Rush, L. S. (2018).
 Secondary English Teacher Education in the United States: Responding to a Changing Context, Bloomsbury Publishing.

 Warner, C. K., & Hallman, H. L. (2017).
 A communities of practice approach to field experiences in teacher education.
 Brock Education: Journal of Educational Research and Practice, 26(2), 16-33.

 Hallman, H. L., & Meineke, H. (2017).
 Addressing the teaching of English language learners in the United States: A case study of teacher educators' response.
 Brock Education: Journal of Educational Research and Practice, 26(1), 68-82.

 Caughlan, S. Pasternak, D. L., Hallman, H. L., Renzi, L. Rush, L. & Frisby, M. (2017).
 How English Language Arts Teachers Are Prepared for 21st-Century Classrooms: Results of a National Survey.
 English Education, 49(3), 265-297.

 Hallman, H. L. (Ed.).
 (2017).
 Advances in Research on Teaching, Volume 27.
 Innovations in English Language Arts Teacher Education (H. L. Hallman, Ed.).
 Emerald Publishing.